 Charles Zuker's laboratory is using a combined molecular, genetic, and physiological approach to study signal processing, information transfer, and coding mechanisms in sensory systems.

-Sensory Signaling and Processing in Drosophila
+Sensory Signaling and Processing in

 The Neurobiology of Aggression in Slave-Maker Ants

-Ants live in large colonies and in order to maintain the social cohesion of their society, they use a chemical recognition code.
+Ants live in large colonies, and to maintain the social cohesion of their society, they use a chemical recognition code.
 Slave-maker ants are social parasites that are able to exploit this chemical code and use it for their own advantage.
 More specifically, it is believed that slave-maker ants enter neighboring colonies with the purpose of stealing their brood and raising them as slaves.
-To do so, slave-maker ants use a chemical substance (an allomone) which causes intra-nestmate aggression and agitation.
-Amid the chaos, they will expel the adult members of the colony and replenish their own work force.
+To do so, slave-maker ants use a chemical substance (an allomone) that causes intra-nestmate aggression and agitation.
+Amid the chaos, they expel the adult members of the colony and replenish their own work force.
 This project will explore the slave-raiding behavior and the host behavioral responses to the allomone.
 In addition, using two-photon calcium imaging, we will explore the neural basis of aggression, nestmate recognition, and alarm processing in the ant brain.

 The Biology of Mammalian Taste